 Wes Blake is a writer from Kentucky.
-His work has appeared in Louisiana Literature Journal, Adelaide Literary Magazine, Fiction Southeast, Blood & Bourbon, White Wall Review, Jelly Bucket, Arkansan Review, Route 7 Review, Shark Reef, and Level: Deep South.
+His work has appeared in Louisiana Literature Journal, Fiction Southeast, Blood & Bourbon, White Wall Review, Jelly Bucket, Arkansan Review, Route 7 Review, Knot Magazine, Adelaide Literary Magazine, Shark Reef, and Level: Deep South.

-Wes received his MFA from the Bluegrass Writers Studio at Eastern Kentucky University.
-He received his BA in English from the University of Kentucky.
+Wes holds an MFA from the Bluegrass Writers Studio, and he received his BA in English from the University of Kentucky.
 He studied writing under Gurney Norman, James Baker Hall, Julie Hensley, R. Dean Johnson, Derek Nikitas, Young Smith, Stefan Kiesbye, Denis Johnson, and Mary Gaitskill.

 He has written obituaries, worked in a Cajun restaurant, sold advertising, and taught writing to high school and college students.
 He lives in Kentucky with his wife and cats.